HarvardPL/CIFC/README.md

 2. Proof of type system properties
 3. Proof of noninterference (timing-sensitive noninterference (TINI)) property

 The Coq files compiles with version 8.7.2.
 The folder [coinflow](coinflow) contains the latest files.
-The whole project might take about 10 to 15 minutes to compile.
+The whole project might take about 15 minutes to compile.

 The directory of this repo is the following:
 ```